nishi-hi/example/README.md

 [after]  127.0.0.1 localhost example.com
 ```

 6. Use a web browser to access the application.
+User name and password are *demo*.
 ```
 http://example.com
 ```